arb-project/homebrew-arb/README.md

 brew install --cask xquartz
 ```

+### Using a Mac with M1 processor

+At the moment, we do not support running ARB natively on M1 Macs (due to the
+lack of testing device).
+However, ARB can be installed and run on these devices
+using the Rosetta compatibility layer.
+Please see the
+[ARB wiki|http://bugs.arb-home.de/wiki/ArbOSX#ARBonM1] for the additional steps
+required.

 ## Install ARB

 The `arb` formula allows you to install three different versions of ARB on your